Go to main content

 Loan growth by region (for trailing 12 months):

-America’s Credit Unions’ Q1 Member Benefits Report for 2024 shows that Michigan credit unions contributed a total of $994.5 million in direct financial benefits to Michigan’s 6 million members over the previous twelve months.
+America’s Credit Unions’ Q1 Member Benefits Report for 2024 shows that Michigan credit unions contributed a total of $994.5 million in direct financial benefits to Michigan’s 6 million members over the previous 12 months.

 These benefits translate to $166 per member or $349 per household.
 These figures are calculated based on average savings differences between credit union and bank pricing.
 They result from financial benefits, such as higher CD rates and fee-free checking, as well as lower rates and fees on products like home and auto loans.